Ryo-N7/Ryo-N7.github.io/_posts/2021-07-26-jleague-2021-midseason-review.md

 -   and more…!

 I hope this mid-season review has got you interested in the J.League or if you were already a fan that it was informative and entertaining.
+If you got any questions or want more J.League (and when the Premier League starts, Liverpool) content, you can find me on [Twitter](https://twitter.com/R_by_Ryo).
 I will be writing an end-of-the-season review so goodbye for now and…

 See you at the end of the season!